 3 – Change the Butter and Oil Out Each Time

 You shouldn’t keep using the same butter and oil each time you make French toast.
-Typically, people will make several batches of French toast so the whole family can enjoy the breakfast meal.
+Typically, people will make several batches so the whole family can enjoy the breakfast meal.

 However, you can’t cook everything at once in a standard pan.
 You’ll have to cook a few slices at a time unless you’re using a large griddle.

-It’s best to change out the butter and oil each time that you make a new batch of French toast.
+It’s best to change out the butter and oil each time that you make a new batch.
 This ensures that you won’t have issues with the butter getting burned.

 If you continue to use the same butter and oil, you might encounter issues with your French toast.
 For instance, you might wind up having black flecks stuck to the toast.